Mondo Cannibale: Production

-Franco said in the interview that he only did the two cannibal films for the money, and said that he had no idea why anyone would want to watch such films.
-He said that Sabrina Siani was the worst actress that he ever worked with in his life (second only to Romina Power) and that Siani's only good quality was her "delectable derrière".
+Franco said in the interview that he only did the two cannibal films (this one and Cannibal Terror) for the money, and said that he had no idea why anyone would want to watch such films.
+He said that Sabrina Siani was the worst actress that he ever worked with in his life (second only to Romina Power) and that Siani's only good quality was her "delectable derrière" (lit. "delectable behind").

+Release

+The film was theatrically released in France on October 21, 1981.

+Blue Underground released a DVD version on November 13, 2007.

 Reception

 Ian Jane from DVD Talk awarded the film 1.5 out of 5 stars, criticizing the film for its poor acting, ineffective special effects, screenplay, music score, and editing.
 However, Jane went on to state "there's a strange manic energy to the picture that makes it a lot of fun to watch."

+Nanarland found that "The pace of the film, deliberately slow, can provoke boredom if the spectator is ill-disposed, but the pretension which underlies this “disturbing” atmosphere contributes to the general comical effect of the production."

+Another commentator described the film as "Without the tight compositions, dizzy visuals, and strategically placed reverb" that generally characterise Franco's work, "Cannibals is just another cheap Cannibal Ferox rip-off with savages in flip-flops .."